StreamElements/docs/docs/chatbot/modules/raffle.md

 - 1 participant: That participant wins

 **Q: Can I customize the raffle duration?**
-A: Yes, you can specify the duration in seconds when starting a raffle, e.g., `!raffle 120` for a 2-minute raffle.
+A: Yes, you can specify the duration in seconds when starting a raffle, e.g., `!raffle 5000 120` for a 5000 point raffle that runs for 2 minutes.

 **Q: How do I prevent the same person from winning multiple times?**
 A: The Raffle module automatically ensures that each participant can only win once per raffle.